chrispentester/BeaconObjectFile/README.md

 # BeaconObjectFile

-Beacon Object Files for direct access to win32 apis or direct syscalls
+Cobalt Strike's Beacon Object Files for direct access to win32 apis or direct syscalls